seccode/firn/README.md

 ```

 # How it works
 Firn uses a sorted subset of most common chars in the text as dictionary replacement symbols using 1, 2, and 3 char combinations.
-By restricting the replacement chars to a subset of chars present in the text, compression is improved.

 Using a sorted subset of chars increases the homogeneity of the transformed text, making it easier to compress.